• English

-TT 192, which is the private tomb of Kheruef, is located on the west bank of the river Nile on the foothills of Egypt's Asasif district.
+TT 192, the private tomb of Kheruef, is located on the west bank of the river Nile on the foothills of Egypt's Asasif district.
 This is the largest tomb in the area.
 A nearby path also leads to the funerary temple of Hatshepsut at Deir el Bahari.
 It's a colossal funerary complex belonging to Khereuf, also known as Naa.
 Khereuf was once steward of Queen Tiy, the Great Royal Wife of Amenhotep III.
-The tomb was never finished for unknown reasons and the site was abandoned.
-The tomb is almost devoid of any color and is actually quite unappealing.
-Tourists to this tomb are very rare, although this is among those rare sites that are still open to the public.
-Khereuf was an important individual responsible for organizing the first and third jubilees of Amenhotep III.
+The tomb was never finished for unknown reasons, and the site was abandoned.
+The tomb is almost devoid of any color and is quite unappealing.
+Tourists to this tomb are scarce, although this is among those rare sites still open to the public.
+Khereuf was a vital individual responsible for organizing the first and third jubilees of Amenhotep III.
 He worked as a royal scribe and was the first herald to the king before getting appointed as a steward.
 The tomb is an important religious and historical place.

 The Discovery